Pastor Zip's US Lutheran Web Links

 Lutheran "Micro-Synods"

-Churches below marked with a red ball on this page are also part of the Lutheran World Federation, formed by exiles from Soviet communism.
+The red ball on this page signifies churches in the Lutheran World Federation; formed by refugees of Soviet occupations, these particular churches have been reunited with their mother churches in the Baltics.
 Those marked with a green ball part of the international Confessional Evangelical Lutheran Conference and in full altar and pulpit fellowship with other CELC churches.
 For other churches that are in formal fellowship with each other I've tried to note such in their entries.

 I am also beginning to add Wikipedia links when they are available.
 Wikipedia can be a useful resource, but its entries can also be subject to the whims of the last person who read it.
 For those Lutheran churches included, Wikipedia pages are often written in concert with the church's current leadership — enabling them to provide insight to their own special characteristics.
 However they can also easily be altered by someone with an ax to grind — so reader beware.